Carlos Tomada: Ministry of Labour

 President Eduardo Duhalde appointed Tomada Secretary of Labour in 2002.
-He was a founding member of the Calafate Group, a think tank organized with Governor Néstor Kirchner in 1998, and on May 25, 2003, he was sworn into the Cabinet in his current post as Minister of Labour, Employment, and Social Security by the newly elected President Kirchner.
+He was a founding member of the Calafate Group, a think tank organized with Governor Néstor Kirchner in 1998, and on 25 May 25 2003, he was sworn into the Cabinet in his current post as Minister of Labour, Employment, and Social Security by the newly elected President Kirchner.

 Tomada headed the Front for Victory (FpV) party list in 2007 for the election of National Deputies representing the city of Buenos Aires.
-He was elected in October 2007; but forfeited his seat for a reappointment as Minister of Labour by President Cristina Fernández de Kirchner.
+He was elected in October 2007; but forfeited his seat for reappointment as Minister of Labour by President Cristina Fernández de Kirchner.
 Serving both Kirchner administrations in this capacity, he became the longest-serving cabinet member since the advent of Kirchnerism in 2003.
 His tenure was highlighted by the August 2004 establishment of the National Council on Employment, Productivity, and Minimum Wages, which he presides and which periodically sets minimum wages and other labour guidelines.
 High inflation further underscored the importance of the council, which took part in numerous collective bargaining talks between management and organized labour.

-Tomada also served as President of the ILO Administrative Council in 2005 and 2006, and remained active in the ILO afterward.
+Tomada also served as President of the ILO Administrative Council in 2005 and 2006, and remained active in the ILO afterwards.
 He announced his candidacy for Mayor of Buenos Aires in 2011 as a FpV candidate.
 Tomada was not nominated, but instead became the running mate to FpV nominee Daniel Filmus.
-Their ticket was defeated in a July runoff election by incumbent Mayor Mauricio Macri; Tomada retained his Labour portfolio.
+Their ticket was defeated in a July runoff election by incumbent Mayor Mauricio Macri.
+Tomada retained his Labour portfolio.